Water caltrop: Native

-Invasiveness
+Introduced

-Water caltrop has been declared an invasive species from Vermont to Virginia, and is classified as a noxious weed in Florida, North Carolina, and Washington.
-As of 2020, both T. natans and T. bicornis have been reported growing wild in the waterways of the United States.
+In eastern North America, T. natans has been declared an invasive species from Vermont to Virginia, and is classified as a noxious weed in Florida, North Carolina, and Washington.
+As of 2020, both the natans and the bispinosa varieties were growing wild in US waterways.
 In 1956 T. natans was banned for sale or shipment in the US, subject to a fine and imprisonment.
 The law was repealed in 2020.
+T. natans was introduced to Massachusetts around 1874 as a planting in the Harvard University Botanic Garden, and from there intentionally spread into nearby ponds and waterways.